Boat licensing log in

-Members of British Marine are able to access further information and technical assistance here: https://www.britishmarine.co.uk/Sectors/Hire-Holidays-and-Training/Hire-Boat-Code
+Members of British Marine are able to access further information and technical assistance here.

 The Handbook was originally commissioned by British Waterways in partnership with the Environment Agency and the British Marine Federation.
 An expert group was commissioned to develop key messages and content, drawing on other published sources and relevant empirical evidence.
 Since then, there have been several re-prints which incorporated best practice updates.

-If you are a new or existing customer and wish to set up a new business boat, you are required to submit an Operating Proposal via our online system.
+If you are a new or existing customer and wish to set up a roving trade business, you must submit an operating proposal using your boat licence account on our online system.